-According to the U.S. Department of Labor, women earn 84 cents for every dollar a man earns.
-While the gap shifts based on age, race and other factors, the harsh truth is, when planning for retirement, most women have to work harder to save the same amount as men.
+According to the U.S. Department of Labor, women working full-time earn an average of 84 cents for every dollar a man earns.
+While that gap can vary based on age, race and other factors, the harsh truth is, when planning for retirement, most women have to work harder to save the same amount as men.
 In addition to lower pay, women typically work fewer years and tend to live longer than men.

 While we work on changing this reality for our daughters, women can also take steps now to ensure they’re ready for whatever comes their way in retirement.

 Retirement planning for women: Why do women save less?